gpappalardo/ADAPT-ABM-Tactical-Layer-CDRsectors3D/README.md

 # License

-The code is released under the MIT See LICENSE.txt, COPYING.txt and AUTHORS.txt for more details.
+The code is released under the MIT See LICENSE.txt, and AUTHORS.txt for more details.

 # Credits